dashpay/dash-network-deploy/README.md

 ## Deploy Dash Platform

-In order to deploy platform services use ansible variable:
+In order to deploy platform services, use the ansible variable:

     ```yaml
     evo_services: true